Mclmadden/CB68/Week_8.md

 Start Overleaf draft with basic section headers and use as place to draft figures and captions.

 Copy pre-written Python notebooks to NM lustre directory.
-Open tunnel from node with `jupyter lab --no-browser /lustre/aoc/students/mmadden/<file>.ipynb`.
+Open tunnel from node with `jupyter lab --no-browser /lustre/aoc/students/mmadden`.

+Working through VNC is much faster than directly on the work station.

 Upgrade Astropy version to be compatible with Numpy version.